ejagombar/WikiMapper/explorer/README.md

 - [ ] Bake the sphere imposter depth maps into a texture, instead of calculating per sphere every frame.
 - [ ] Pack the data more tightly that is being sent to the GPU for the imposter spheres.
 Float values are not required for the positions of the sphere.
 This can be significantly reduced by having discreet positions in space that the spheres can be placed at which would allow variables smaller than floats to be used.
 Floats do also not need to be used for the sphere size of colour either.
 - [ ] When rendering text, create a texture that contains the word or sentance that needs to be displayed, instead of having a separate draw call for every letter of every word.
+- [ ] Deferred shading.
+- [ ] Uniform buffer objects.
+Some varaibles are constant across shaders every frame, such as the camera position or view and projection matrices.
+This is a small improvement, and is more about making it clear than increasing performance but using UBOs will mean that they only have to be set once.

 This [paper](https://www.cmu.edu/biolphys/deserno/pdf/sphere_equi.pdf) was used for the formula to evenly distribut points around a sphere